-A. Yes.
+Yes, bleeding during pregnancy may cause injury to the baby.
 Bleeding during pregnancy could be caused by a number of things.
 One very serious condition that can cause bleeding is placental abruption (though abruption can also occur without visible bleeding).
 The placenta is an organ that connects the baby to the wall of the womb (uterus).
 Some of the placenta’s important functions include delivering nutrients and oxygen to the baby.
-Nutrients and oxygen travel from the mother to the placenta, and then through the umbilical cord to the baby; the umbilical cord arises from the placenta.
+Nutrients and oxygen travel from the mother to the placenta, and then through the umbilical cord to the baby.
 A placental abruption occurs when the placenta separates from the womb.
 The separation can be partial or complete.
-If the separation is complete, the baby will be completely cut off from the mother and will therefore not be receiving any nutrients or oxygen, nor will the baby be able to get rid of waste products, such as carbon dioxide.
+If the separation is complete, the baby will be totally cut off from the mother’s circulation and will therefore not be receiving any nutrients or oxygen, nor will the baby be able to get rid of waste products, such as carbon dioxide.

 If a woman has one of the following risk factors for placental abruption, it is the duty of her physician to take these factors into account and provide care accordingly.